devzhk/Implicit-Competitive-Regularization/README.md

 <h1 align="center">Implicit competitive regularization in GANs</h1>

-This code contains experiments for our ICML 2020 paper: 'Implicit competitive regularization in GANs': http://proceedings.mlr.press/v119/schaefer20a.html
+This code contains experiments for our ICML paper: [Implicit competitive regularization in GANs](http://proceedings.mlr.press/v119/schaefer20a.html).

-**Warning**: This implementation is only for zero sum game setting because it relies on conjugate gradient method to solve matrix inversion efficiently, which requires the matrix to be positive definite.
-If you are using competitive gradient descent (CGD) algorithm for non-zero sum games, please check more details in CGD paper https://arxiv.org/abs/1905.12103.
-For example, GMRES (the generalized minimal residual) algorithm can be a solver for non-zero sum setting.

 ## How to use new optimizer(ACGD) in our paper
 Package 'optims' contains the original Compeititive Gradient Descent (BCGD), and the Adaptive Competitive Gradient Descent (ACGD).

 **It's important to force cudnn to benchmark and pick the best algo.**

 ```python